Seattle Weavers Guild Workshops 2017-2018

-Due to the overwhelming demand for our workshops this year we will be offering 2 sessions for three of the workshops.
-Descriptions, dates and estimated costs for all workshops are below.
+Estimated costs and loom requirements for all workshops will soon be shown below.
 You may register in person at a Guild meeting or by e-mail to email@example.com.
 We recommend e-mail.

 An $80, non-refundable deposit is due within 30 days of registration to hold your place.
 Estimated costs reflect uncertainty in travel costs and the minimum and maximum number of participants.
-All Guild workshops this year will be held at the Nordic Heritage Museum in Ballard.
 The Guild offers 8 – 10 scholarships per year for workshops, please check the Guild website for more information.

 Thinking of taking a workshop?
 Click here to read the Frequently Asked Questions (FAQ) for workshops.

 Location: Shoreline-Lake Forest Park Senior Center, 18560 1st Ave.
 NE #1, Shoreline, WA 98155 Estimated cost: TBD